| |

 Whisking lemon curd ingredients in a saucepan

 Remove from heat.
-Whisk in the butter and the vanilla bean paste, and continue whisking until the butter has completely melted.
+Whisk in the butter and vanilla bean paste, and continue whisking until butter melts into the curd.

 Lemon curd and whisk in a saucepan